 • Drafted motions to dismiss narrowing, and in one case entirely defeating, plaintiffs’ claims.

-• Resolved cases on favorable terms through mediation.
+• Resolved multiple cases on favorable terms through mediation.

 Education